srich3/RPSOnline/README.md

 - Control majority of squares when timer expires
 - Force opponent to forfeit
 - Complete domination (control all 9 squares)
+- Achieve three in a row (traditional Tic Tac Toe win)

 ### Scoring System
 - +10 points for wins